HenrikBengtsson/future/README.md

 [1] 3.14
 ```

-In this case the future is unresolved until the point where we ask for its value (which also means that a lazy future may never be resolved).
+In this case the future is unresolved until the point in time when we ask for its value (which also means that a lazy future may never be resolved).

-### Futures and promises
+### The promises of futures
-An important part of a future is the fact that although we do not necessarily control _when_ a future is resolved, it makes a "promise" that its value will be resolved if requested.
-In other words, if we ask for the value of a future, we are guaranteed that its expression will be evaluated and a value will be returned (or an error will be generated if the evaluation caused an error).
-An alternative to a `future-value` pair of function calls is to use the `%<=%` infix operator (also provided by the 'future' package).
+An important part of a future is the fact that, although we do not necessarily control _when_ a future is resolved, it makes a "promise" that it _will_ be resolved (at least if its value is requested).
+In other words, if we ask for the value of a future, we are guaranteed that the expression of the future will be evaluated and its value will be returned to us (or an error will be generated if the evaluation caused an error).
+An alternative to a `future-value` pair of function calls is to use the `%<=%` infix assignment operator (also provided by the 'future' package).
 For example,

 ```r
 > plan(lazy)